 Reykjavík, a city where the stark beauty of its volcanic surroundings is matched only by the warmth of its inhabitants and the vibrant cultural tapestry woven into its urban fabric.

-Depending on the time of year that you sail to Reykjavik, a visit to Iceland’s capital simply wouldn’t be complete without a tour to see the spectacular Northern Lights.
-Visible for approximately eight months of the year, from around August to April, the Aurora Borealis are quite simply one of the natural wonders of the world, and an attraction on the bucket list of many people.
+Depending on the time of year that you cruise to Reykjavík, a visit to Iceland’s capital simply wouldn’t be complete without a tour to see the spectacular Northern Lights.
+Visible for approximately eight months of the year, from around August to April, the Aurora Borealis are quite simply one of the natural wonders of the world and an attraction on the bucket list of many people.
 Of course, there are no guarantees that you will experience the lights, but they will certainly be worth the trip if you are lucky enough to do so.

-Not only is Reykjavik's Hallgrímskirkja Church a must-see landmark, it’s unlikely that you’d be able to miss it, as its tower can be seen from almost everywhere in the city.
+Not only is Reykjavík's Hallgrímskirkja Church a must-see landmark, it’s unlikely that you’d be able to miss it, as its tower can be seen from almost everywhere in the city.
 This impressive edifice was inspired by the shapes and forms created when lava cools into basalt rock and is certainly a sight to behold.
-The church, whose construction took just over 40 years, features a colossus of a pipe organ which stands at 15m tall and weighs 25 tons.
-You can take an elevator trip up to the top of the tower to enjoy breath-taking views across the city.
+The church, whose construction took just over 40 years, features a colossus of a pipe organ which stands at 15 metres tall and weighs 25 tons.
+You can take an elevator trip up to the top of the tower to enjoy breathtaking views across the city.